Loading...

 Seabound’s carbon capture technology offers a critical bridge solution, immediately lowering emissions while alternative propulsion innovations mature.

-Seabound's technology, aiming to capture 100 million tons of CO annually by 2040, is poised to revolutionize maritime sustainability.
+Seabound's technology, aiming to capture 100 million tons of CO2 annually by 2040, is poised to revolutionize maritime sustainability.

 (0)